wizbeck21/looping-loop/README.md

 This is the first in a series of short exercises to help you get the hang of looping constructs.

-1. Fork and clone this lab.
-2. There are no tests for this lab!
-Code your solution in `looping.rb`:
+1. There are no tests for this lab, so code your solution in `looping.rb`:

-   - It's your first year at Hogwarts and you're having a tough time getting the hang of that levitation spell.
-Fill out the content of the method `looping` to contain a `loop` that `puts` the levitation charm `"Wingardium Leviosa"` an infinite number of times.
+   - It's your first class in driving school and you're trying to remember important rules of the road.
+Fill out the content of the method `looping` to contain a `loop` that `puts` the phrase `"Never pass a school bus if it has flashing red lights"` an infinite number of times.

    - Beneath your method definition, call your method by typing the name of the method, `looping`.

-3. Then, run the file by typing `ruby looping.rb` in your terminal from the directory of this lab.
+2. Then, run the file by typing `ruby looping.rb` in your terminal from the directory of this lab.
 You'll be stuck in an infinite levitation loop!
 Hit `Control`+`C` to exit the infinite loop.